dimforge/ncollide/geometric_representations/simple_shapes.md

 # Simple shapes

 Those are the most basic geometric primitives supported by **ncollide**.
-They are defined on the `geom` module.
+They are defined on the `shape` module.
 A geometric primitive does not have a position in space.
 Instead, they are always positioned relative to some absolute frame.
 Thus, one usually has to store a transformation matrix separately from the shape itself.